Virat Kohli: Franchise career

 At the onset of 2017 season, Kohli missed the opening three matches due to a shoulder injury but returned with a 62-run innings against Mumbai.
 Despite adding a few more half-centuries, Bangalore endured a difficult campaign, including being dismissed for league record of 49 against Kolkata.
 Kohli cited the team's lack of intent and conservative approach as key concerns.
 Bangalore were eliminated early, finishing at the bottom of the table, with Kohli scoring 308 runs in 10 innings.
-That same year, he was named in ESPNcricinfo’s all-time IPL XI as part of the league's tenth-anniversary recognitions.
+That same year, he was named in ESPNcricinfos all-time IPL XI as part of the league's tenth-anniversary recognitions.
 Ahead of 2018, Kohli was retained for ₹17 crore, making him the most expensive player at the time.
 He crossed the 500-run mark for a record fifth time and briefly held the Orange Cap, but Bangalore failed to advance beyond the league stage.
 Heavy reliance on Kohli and de Villiers, alongside an underperforming bowling unit, contributed to their early exit.
 The 2019 season began with Kohli moving down the order, a tactical change that did not yield the desired results.
 He later returned to form with a century and finished the season with a series of improved performances, but Bangalore had lost their first six matches and again failed to reach the playoffs.
 Kohli acknowledged the late improvement but pointed to ongoing issues in the middle order, leading to increased scrutiny over his long captaincy tenure.